alexholcombe/nStream/README.md

 The version initially used did not report in the single-target condition which side the single target was presented on.
 That was fixed for Eva's second experiment (in which noise was added, and only dual-stream task was used).

-Noe that this experiment has people just type the two letters in, to make it similar to the AB task, meaning that they always respond to the left stream first.
+For Eva's experiments, people just typed the two letters in, to make it similar to the AB task, meaning that they always respond to the left stream first.

+The addition of letterLineupResponse.py means that, for the dual-stream (simultaneous targets) task, we can elicit each response first, in half of trials.

+** NOTES **

+What proportion of trials should be single-trial?